 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 Recently, founder Coop Mitchell and other members of the Garage Gym Reviews team went across the pond to the leading trade show for fitness, health, and wellness in Cologne, Germany—FIBO Global Fitness.
-While there, Coop got to see and try out some of the latest fitness innovations in home gym essentials from top brands.

-One of the products Coop was most excited to see was the latest REP Ares cable attachment, an upgraded version of the initial cable system released just two years ago.
-The REP Ares was one of our favorite machines then, integrating functional trainer capabilities into a power rack.
-But how much does the second version improve upon its predecessor?
+While there, Coop got to see and try out some of the latest fitness innovations in home gym essentials from top brands, including the prototype of the latest REP Ares cable attachment, an upgraded version of the initial cable system released just two years ago.
+The REP Ares was one of our favorite machines then (and a favorite among the home gym community), integrating functional trainer capabilities into a power rack.

 REPping the Top Fitness Reviews